saramorgan/LeadLocatorLWCApp/README.md

 ### Understanding Composition and Intercompoment Communication

-Refer to the following [blog post #3] (https://saramorgan.net/2019/11/24/post-3-building-your-first-lightning-web-component-for-salesforce-series/).
+Refer to the following <a href="https://saramorgan.net/2019/11/24/post-3-building-your-first-lightning-web-component-for-salesforce-series/" target="_blank">blog post #3</a>.
 In this post/Pluralsight module), you will learn:
 1. What nested LWC apps are
 2. How to create Lightning Page App declaratively to host a nested LWC